mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-Most capital ships, and certain specialised vessels, have multiple distributed computer networks spread throughout their decks but always include a central computer core that controls the ship’s jump drive.
+Most capital ships, and certain specialised vessels, have multiple distributed computer networks spread throughout their decks but always include a central computer core that controls the ship's jump drive.
 These are extremely powerful computing systems with massive amounts of processing power available.